KATHERINE HAYS, Founder & CEO

 Jeff Walker, cmo & Executive Vp Business Development

 Jeff is an entrepreneurial business development leader and brand builder with over 20 years experience in the media, entertainment, and music industries.
 Jeff has spent his career building markets, developing first-of-a-kind marketing programs, and negotiating strategic alliances with leading brands and performing artists.
 Jeff has established high-profile marketing partnerships with The Walt Disney Company, Warner Brothers, NBC Universal, Marvel, Mattel, Nickelodeon, DreamWorks, Adam Levine, Eric Clapton, and Dave Matthews.

 Jeff leads Business Development and the partnership strategy at Vivoom, managing the platform partnerships for social media, messaging applications, and other strategic alliances.
 He also heads up the Marketing function including public relations, social media and web site strategy, trade show participation, and all other promotional efforts.
-As CMO of Vivoom, he is on a quest to make Shared Media the fourth pillar beyond Owned, Paid, and Earned Media.

 Prior to joining Vivoom, Jeff’s previous positions include Head of Sales, Marketing and Business Development at First Act, a leading consumer electronics company.
 Jeff led the global licensing initiative for First Act, which grew to represent over 50% of the company’s business.
 He orchestrated a partnership with Maroon 5 front man, Adam Levine, to produce a line of products that was sold through a partnership with Target.